 - Slalom skiing (Skiing with one ski)

 A pontoon that has 150 to 250 hp is plenty to pull a wakeboarder while hauling passengers.
-You?ll only need to go 20 to 22 mph for any kinds of water sports to avoid injury.
-For children, it?s recommended to stay around 10 mph.
-An added bonus about using a pontoon to haul your kids across the lake on tubes is there are fewer waves.
+You?ll only need to go 20 to 22 mph for any kind of water sport to avoid injury.
+For children, it’s recommended to stay around 10 mph.
+An added bonus about using a pontoon to haul your kids across the lake on tubes is there are fewer waves

 The average speed of a pontoon is around 22 miles per hour.
 How fast you go will depend on a few different factors:

 - Condition of motor

 A pontoon under 24 foot with a 90 horsepower engine will go around 28-35 miles per hour, with a small load.
 Or 36 mph with one person and perfect conditions.
 Whereas a 22-foot pontoon with a 115 hp motor can run 22 miles per hour loaded to capacity with 11 people.
 And with a medium load, it can reach 25 mph.
 And with one person, you can get up to 31 mph.
 But a 30-foot pontoon with a 115 hp motor will only go about 15 mph